SAFETAG/SAFETAG/README.md

 Once you have your token, you will need to install the Transifex CLI command.
 On Debian/Ubuntu systems, this is available with `sudo apt install transifex-client`.
 On other platforms (including OSX), the command `sudo pip install transifex-client` should take care of it.
 See the [Transifex CLI repo](https://github.com/transifex/transifex-client/) for more details.

 As the final setup step, run `tx init` and paste your API token when asked.

-After installing the necessary project dependencies with `yarn install` or `npm install`, we are ready to build the project using the following commands:
+Now, we are ready to build the project using the following commands:

 ```
 yarn extract